Pool Volume Calculator: How Many Gallons of Water Does Your Pool Hold?

 Note: These are estimates.
 You’ll always get more accurate results if you measure your pool yourself.
 And always measure the depth of your water, not the height of your wall.

 If you need to calculate the volume of an irregular-shaped pool or you’re still feeling confused, check out our video that walks you through how to calculate the volume of water in your pool.
-Or keep reading for a complete walk-through on these calculations.
+Or keep reading for a complete walk-through of these calculations.

 Pool Volume Calculation Basics